Countries

 - PDPC marked signed

-- Signed PDF generated + emailed to cardholder
+- Signed PDF generated and emailed to the cardholder

 card_holder.signed.pdpcwebhook fires